Offset (rapper): Career

 In October 2022, disbandment of Migos became the subject of speculation based on reports that Offset had slept with Quavo's ex-girlfriend Saweetie.
 Following this, Quavo and Takeoff released a collaborative album titled Only Built for Infinity Links on October 7, 2022, without Offset's input despite no formal split.
 In an interview, Quavo stated that he would like to see his and Takeoff's career "as a duo".

 On November 1, 2022, Takeoff was shot dead at the 810 Billiards & Bowling in Houston, Texas.
 Following the murder of his cousin and groupmate, Offset delayed the release date of his upcoming album which was originally going to be released on November 11, 2022.

 On July 28, 2023, Offset released the single, "Jealousy" in collaboration with Cardi B, this single serves as the lead single off of his second studio album Set it Off, released October 13, 2023.
-The album was preceded with two more singles, "Fan" and "Worth It" featuring Don Toliver which was released a day before the album release.
+The album was preceded with two more singles, "Fan" and "Worth It" with Don Toliver which was released a day before the album release.
 The album features guest appearances from Travis Scott, Future, Latto, Young Nudy among others.

 Offset announced on his Instagram in March 2025 that he would perform in Moscow, Russia, despite his label Motown (owned by Universal Music Group) suspending all operations in Russia following the Russian invasion of Ukraine.

 On June 20, 2025, Offset released the single "Bodies" in collaboration with JID, serving as the lead single for the album KIARI.
 On July 25, 2025, Offset released the single "Professional" for the album.
 On August 22, 2025, Offset released his third studio album, KIARI.
 The album features guest appearances from YoungBoy Never Broke Again, Gunna, John Legend, JID, Key Glock, Ty Dolla $ign, YFN Lucci and Teezo Touchdown.

+While accompanying YoungBoy Never Broke Again on his MASA Tour, Offset developed the mixtape Haunted by Fame, which released on October 31, 2025.
+The project was unveiled as a surprise release, hitting platforms just two days after being announced.
+Although initially conceived as an album, Offset later clarified the project was a mixtape partially created to fulfill a contractual obligation with his label.
+The mixtape features guest appearances from YoungBoy Never Broke Again and NoCap.